truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/UseScaleShell.md

 The SCALE **Shell** is convenient for running command lines tools, configuring different system settings, or finding log files and debug information.

 {{< hint type=warning >}}
 Warning!
-The supported mechanisms for making configuration changes are the TrueNAS WebUI, CLI, and API exclusively.
+The supported mechanisms for making configuration changes are the TrueNAS WebUI and API exclusively.
 All other are not supported and result in undefined behavior that can result in system failure!
 {{< /hint >}}